ramyaragupathy/microsites/README.md

 A Microsite's events section is populated with events held within a public google calendar.
 Below are instructions for managing these events through Google Calendar.

-If a you want to house microsite events in an existing google calendar, ignore steps 1-3 in the **Create a new Calendar** section below and instead do the following.
+If you want use an existing google calendar for a microsite's events, ignore steps 1-3 in the **Create a new Calendar** section below and instead do the following.

-1. Open up Google Calendar and navigate directly to the calendar's settings by clicking the right arrow that appears when hovering over the calendar, then select the `Calendar settings` option in the menu that appears.
+1. Open up Google Calendar and navigate directly to the calendar of interest's settings by clicking the right arrow that appears when hovering over the calendar, then select the `Calendar settings` option in the menu that appears.
 2. On the following page select the `Share this Calendar` tab.
-3. Proceed to step 4 in the `Create a new Calendar` section.
+3. Proceed to step 4 in the **Create a new Calendar** section.

 #### Create a new calendar